osxmidi/LinVst/README.md

 Load test.so within the Linux DAW and then test.so will load and run the (name associated) test.dll windows vst

-linvstgtk2 or linvstgtk2 or linvstconvert can batch name convert linvst.so to mutiple windows vst dll names that are located in a folder/directory.
+linvstgtk2 or linvstgtk2 or linvstconvert can batch name convert linvst.so to mutiple windows vst dll names that are located in a folder/directory (linvstconvert is command line only that needs to be located in the folder to be converted).

-Copy linvstconvert and linvst.so to the folder/directory containing the windows vst dll's and change into that folder/directory and run linvstconvert in that folder/directory (sudo permission might be needed for some folders/directories).
+sudo permission might be needed for some folders/directories that don't have user permissions.

 After the naming conversion, the newly created files (.so files) are ready to be used in Linux vst DAW's from the folder that was used for the naming conversion.